op7ic/Yara-Mixer/README.md

 ## False Positive

 As a result of this script, you will end up with one rather large YARA rule file that can be used for scanning multiple environments.
 Some of the rules will make no sense in the context of what you are investing so other verification methods might be needed to ensure that false positives are eliminated and/or reduced.

+## Limitations

+* Rules with 'Family' tags in the name are skipped right now.